nathancarter/weblurch/doc/plan.md

 ## Build process

  * Add the following features to the `buildutils.litcoffee` module.
-    * A routine to concatenate the contents of a given list of files (given by their filenames) into one new file, with any given separator between them.
-    * A routine to run the coffeescript compiler on a given input file, and that will generate a source map, and work in the folder of the file in question.
-It will also uglify the output, again preserving source maps.
-It calls a callback when done.
     * A single routine that takes a filename and runs `marked` on it, being smart enough to detect whether it is a test file or not, and cerate results links if and only if it is.
 Results